This “bridge” moves people in a weather-resistant elevated pipeline.

 The enclosed cycleway can also generate renewable energy.
-With some modification, it might carry autonomous shuttles, linking Vancouver and Hayden Island to the Expo Center Yellow Line.
+A roof of solar cells generates power for neighborhood microgrids and charge stations.
+Small, autonomous shuttles, linking Vancouver and Hayden Island to the Expo Center Yellow Line, could also be a feature.

 Some 125,000 vehicles cross the Interstate Bridge daily.
 Why not siphon 10%-15% of that freeway traffic onto mass transit?
 The five MAX lines averaged a total of 120,140 weekday passengers in March, with only 12,770 on the Yellow Line and 54,930 on the Blue Line.

 It could be a boon for business on both sides of the river.
 Uptown or downtown

 The High Line going through Hudson Yards in NYC has been a popular reuse of an old railroad line.
 Bechtel’s Airport Max line might be a business model, in partnership with a real estate developer, a new community might be constructed on one of the golf courses near the Columbia — along with the mass transit connections — at NO cost to taxpayers.
 NO congestion pricing.

 An upscale version might be modeled after the Køge North Station in Denmark.
 It could cross North Portland Harbor.
 It’s the southern section of the Columbia River, before you cross the main lift bridge.